 The Setup: Your Foundation for Success

-• Open the Clubface First: Before you even take your grip, an the face of your sand wedge so it points to the sky.
-This is how you use the club's "bounce" a the design on the sole of the club that helps it glide through the sand instead of digging.
+- Open the Clubface First: Before you even take your grip, open the face of your sand wedge so it points to the sky.
+This is how you use the club's "bounce" - the design on the sole of the club that helps it glide through the sand instead of digging.

-• Open Your Stance: a your feet, hips and shoulders so they are aiming slightly to the left of your target (for a right-handed golfer).
+- Open Your Stance: Set your feet, hips, and shoulders so they are aiming slightly to the left of your target (for a right-handed golfer).
 This promotes an "out-to-in" swing path that helps slice through the sand under the ball.

 The Swing: Speed Is Your Friend